Stefan1627/CloudQueue/README.md

-# CloudQueue# CloudQueue – Serverless Asynchronous Job Processing System
+# CloudQueue – Serverless Asynchronous Job Processing System

 CloudQueue is a **serverless, event-driven job processing system** built on AWS.
 It accepts tasks via an HTTP API, processes them asynchronously using a queue-based architecture, and persists job state throughout the lifecycle.